lee-jian-hui/video-analyzer-app/README.md

 ## PROJECT: Multi Agent MCP Video Analyser

-- Allow users t- select and upload local .mp4 files.
+- Allow users to select and upload local .mp4 files.
-- Support natural language interaction t- process and query vide- content.
+- Support natural language interaction to process and query vide- content.
 - Example user queries:
     - “Transcribe the video.”
     - “Create a PowerPoint with the key points discussed in the video.”